 The provisions of this Part prevail over the provisions of this or any other Act or any regulation, rule or by-law made under any Act relating to subdivisions.

-123. Transitional matters arising under the Land Use Planning and Approvals Amendment (Streamlining of Process) Act 2014 amending Act means the Land Use Planning and Approvals Amendment (Streamlining of Process) Act 2014; commencement day means the day on which the amendments to this Act made by the amending Act come into force.
+- 123. Transitional matters arising under the Land Use Planning and Approvals Amendment (Streamlining of Process) Act 2014 - (1) In this section - amending Act means the Land Use Planning and Approvals Amendment (Streamlining of Process) Act 2014;